 In what circumstances may a dependent minor grandchild who has NOT been legally adopted by the grandparent be entitled to collect SS Child’s Benefits as a dependent when the grandparent becomes entitled to SS Retirement Benefits?

-In your case while the SSA booklet and SSA staff you consulted were less than precise in explaining the exact criteria governing dependents benefits for grandchildren, the POMS provision entitled: “GN 00306.235 Entitlement Requirements – Benefits Based on Earnings Record of Grandparent” at https://secure.ssa.gov/poms.nsf/lnx/0200306235 should provide the answer to your question.
+In your case, while the SSA booklet and SSA staff you consulted were less than precise in explaining the exact criteria governing dependent benefits for grandchildren, the POMS provision entitled: “GN 00306.235 Entitlement Requirements – Benefits Based on Earnings Record of Grandparent” at https://secure.ssa.gov/poms.nsf/lnx/0200306235 should provide the answer to your question.
 The POMS are the authority SSA workers are supposed to follow.

 - She is financially dependent on you, and

 You say that her parents are alive, but you did not say whether they are disabled.
 If you think one or both of your granddaughter’s parents meets these criteria, my advice to you is to definitely NOT follow the SSA staffer’s suggestion that you withdraw the Child’s Benefit application that you filed.
-Instead, you might request that the local office issue a decision on the claim so that if it is a denial you will have the option of filing a request for reconsideration of the denial if you think the SSA was wrong.
+Instead, you might request that the local office issue a decision on the claim, so that if it is a denial, you will have the option of filing a request for reconsideration if you think the SSA was wrong.

 I also want to mention that the Childhood Disability Benefit (CDB) program also applies to grandchild’s benefits.
-That is, while ordinarily a dependent’s benefits end when the child reaches 18, (or if still in high school, 19), benefits may continue after that age if it is established that the child is disabled, unmarried, and if she is working her countable earnings are below the permissible limit.
+That is, while ordinarily, a dependent’s benefits end when the child reaches age 18, (or, if still in high school, 19), benefits may continue after that age if it is established that the child is disabled, unmarried, and if she is working, her countable earnings are below the permissible limit.